-An overdue payment occurs when your available credit, which includes your Alibaba Cloud account balance and coupons, is insufficient to cover your outstanding bill.
-This topic describes the effects of overdue payments on ECS resources, how to settle overdue bills, and how to prevent overdue payments.
+An overdue payment occurs when the available credit in your account, which includes your Alibaba Cloud account balance and vouchers, is less than the amount of an outstanding bill.
+This topic describes the impacts of overdue payments on Elastic Compute Service (ECS) resources, how to settle overdue bills, and how to prevent overdue payments.

 Impacts of overdue payments